Find fast and convenient ways to transfer money from Canada to friends and family in China.

 Open Monday through Friday 9 am to 5 pm Saturday and Sunday 10 am to 4 pm

 Tips for picking up cash in China

-Australians travelling to China are advised by the Department of Foreign Affairs and Trade to exercise normal safety precautions.
-You should however always be wary if travelling to a money transfer location to pick up cash no matter where you are.
+Canadians travelling to China are advised by the Canadian government to exercise normal safety precautions.
+You should always be wary visiting a money transfer location to pick up cash no matter where you are in the world.
 Travel with a friend if possible and ask your hotel to arrange safe transportation for you.
 After receiving your cash, secure it back in your hotel safe before heading back out.

-If you have decided that a bank or money transfer service is your best option for sending money from Australia to China you will need to set up an account.
-If you are going to take advantage of a money transfer provider, then make sure that you know this information about your primary beneficiary:
+If you’ve decided that a bank or money transfer service is your best option for sending money from Canada to China, you’ll need to set up an account.
+If you’re going to take advantage of a money transfer provider, then make sure that you know the following information:

 - Your full name (and the recipient’s).
-When picking up cash, your recipient is going to need to show a photo id.
-The name on this id must match exactly the name on the transfer order.
+When picking up cash, your recipient will need to show photo ID.
+The name on this ID must match the name on the transfer order exactly.

 - Your recipient’s bank account information.
-If you are choosing to send the money to a bank account make sure that you know the institution name, bank account and bank routing number.
+If you’re choosing to send the money to a bank account, make sure that you know the institution name, bank account and bank routing number.

 - Your recipient’s address.
 You may be asked to provide an address for the recipient.

-On a cash pickup transaction you will be given paperwork at the conclusion that contains a personalised tracking number.
-You will have to pass this along to the beneficiary in order for them to receive the money.
+For a cash pick-up, you’ll be given paperwork that contains a personalized tracking number.
+You’ll have to pass the tracking number along to your recipient in order for them to retrieve the money.

 Choosing the right overseas transfer company is a big decision considering the amount of money it could potentially cost you.
-Examine all of your options carefully before making this very important decision.
+Compare all of your options carefully before making a final decision.